driskell/log-courier/README.md

 `logstash-forwarder -config yourstuff.json`

-Here's a sample, with comments in-line to describe the settings.
-Please please please keep in mind that comments are technically invalid in JSON, so you can't include them in your config.:
+Here's a sample, with comments in-line to describe the settings:

     {
       # The network section covers network configuration :)